- Common areas at Circus Circus (elevators, lobbies, hallways) were in a state of disrepair with graffiti, peeling wallpaper, etc.

 Although the room was clean enough, it definitely still had a “budget motel vibe”.
 This was a no-frills room that wasn’t helped by the poor condition of the resort as a whole.

-Instead, I’d suggest upgrading slightly to a budget-friendly room at a resort like Harrah’s, Linq, Flamingo, Luxor, or Excalibur.
+Instead, I’d suggest upgrading slightly to a budget-friendly room at a resort like Harrah’s, Park MGM, Linq, Flamingo, Luxor, or Excalibur.
 They’ll be a tad more expensive but offer both a better room product and a more advantageous location.
 They aren’t luxury, but they’re a better value for your hard-earned buck.

 Additionally, low rollers in the MGM or Caesars Rewards programs are likely to get free, or heavily discounted rooms at those resorts, adding to their comparative appeal.
 If you’ve done any gambling with either of those two chains, make sure to check your personalized rates – They may be cheaper than Circus Circus to begin with.